Chapter 12 — Register Contracts

 azm --rc warn source.asm

 If main reloads HL before each call (Chapter 10), checks pass.
-If main uses HL after find_max without reloading, register-care reports the conflict against clobbers HL.
+If main uses HL after find_max without reloading, register contracts report the conflict against clobbers HL.

 Step 4 — catch a lying contract.